dpanov/falcon-menu/README.md

  - Added some whitespace between nav links in the dropdown - it was getting cluttered on tablet sizes (834px screen width)
  - There's a `<span class="sr-only">.</span>` element after each subnav title that is not visible, but screen readers will know about it.
 This is to ensure a quick pause between "Publish" and "Manage all your content in one calendar".
 Otherwise it was read like "Publish manage all your content..."

+## Performance features:
+ - Less DOM elements - mainly because there is only one menu and not two separate ones for desktop/mobile
+ - No JS used for transitions
+ - Uses as much hardware-accelerated CSS property for transitions as possible, which results in smoother transitions.

 ## CSS stuff
  - Use of CSS variables for things like primary color and button dimensions means easier styling and future changes (e.g. adding dark mode in the future)
  - Request demo text is properly centered vertically